Hacker News new | past | comments | ask | show | jobs | submit login

 The down votes are kind of telling.
 There exists no censorship and anybody who says anything to the contrary has to be censored?
 If people don't like the answer, they should probably not ask the question.

 Now you know why everybody loves the great leader.
-Because they make sure that the people who don't love him disappear.
+Because they make sure that the people who don't love him shut up.

 Ah yes, YouTube, famously devoid of Covid-19 misinformation.